-The large cell towers that

-have provided cellular

-service for years are a

-different form of cellular

-technology that will

-still be necessary for

-service, even if small cell

-facilities are available.
-The

-larger towers serve larger

-geographic areas and are good

-for voice service, but their data

-signal can degrade over distance.

-Small cells provide strong voice

-and data service within a limited geographic area.
-The proposed Code update provisions relate to large "macro" cell towers as well.
+The large cell towers that have provided cellular service for years are a different form of cellular technology that will still be necessary for service, even if small cell facilities are available.
+The larger towers serve larger geographic areas and are good for voice service, but their data signal can degrade over distance.
+Small cells provide strong voice and data service within a limited geographic area.
+The Town's Code update also addressed large "macro" cell towers.